jordanbeth/MIT-OCW-Introduction-to-Programming-in-Java/GoodProgrammingDesign/Debugging&Pseudocode.md

 * Get information about what is going on inside the program
 * `System.out.println()` is a very powerful debugging tool

+### 6. Examine Data
+* Examine your data.
+* Is your hypothesis correct?
+* Fix the error, or generate a new hypothesis

 ---
 ### JUnit Testing (Eclipse, Ant, or Maven)
 * Use this regression testing framework to implement unit testing in Java